Streams

 Aug 26: Overnight research and email updates

-Now, every night we'll research the web for things you might fw.
+Now, every night we'll search the web for things you'll love.
 We'll do a deeper dive to find things we've missed in previous research and look for new things that've just come out.
 For every stream you make, we'll use what we know about the stream and all of the feedback you've given us to research.

 What's new: